ToniWilliams1/CitySpaces/README.md

 ## Core Features
-Users will log in to the app where they can filter through 600+ volunteer opportunities across categories such as health, education, and environment. <br>
+Users will either create an account using an email address and password, or log in to the app via Google account where they can filter through 600+ volunteer opportunities across categories such as health, education, strengthening communities, and environment. <br>

-Users can save the events they plan to attend, and mark the ones they've attended as "complete". <br>
+Users can save the events they would like to attend, and mark the ones they've attended as "complete". <br>

 Once marked complete, the user can faciliate a reflection discussion about the project they completed.
+Other users may hone in on the conversation by commenting and liking posts.

 ## Things To Add